Kavalai Vendam: Plot

-Years later, Divya re-enters Aravind’s life unexpectedly.
-She is now living with her new boyfriend, Shahid, and is about to get remarried.
+Years later, in the present, Divya reenters Aravind’s life unexpectedly.
+She is now living with her new boyfriend, Arjun, and is about to get remarried.
 However, she needs Aravind’s signature on their divorce papers to finalize the process.

-When she comes to Coonoor to meet him, Aravind is stunned — the feelings he had for her still linger.
-Instead of immediately signing the papers, Aravind cleverly refuses, using the opportunity to win her back.
+When she comes to Coonoor to meet him, Aravind is stunned; the feelings he had for her still linger.
+Instead of signing the papers immediately, Aravind cleverly refuses, using the opportunity to win her back.
 He insists she stay with him for a few days so that they can “reconnect” before he decides.